 Omar Epps (Detective Mike Denver), Ellen Adair (Sheriff Lisa Jayne), Tom Atkins (Talbott), Kristina Reyes (Cheryl Winston), Jamie Kennedy (Dr. Steven), Vanessa Aspillaga (Agent Tina Mendez), Sasha Diamond (Deputy Iris Reddick), Robert Jimenez (Cheryl’s Dad), Max Miller (Troy Meeks), Robert McKay (Agent Swift), Adrienne Bengtsson (Brooke), Alex Breaux (Len), Kya Taylor Brickhouse (Nicky), Thom Niemann (Patrick Weaver), Aaron Della Villa (Smooth Jonny), Todd Farmer (Deputy Wan)

 Canadian-born Patrick Lussier began in the industry as an editor, cutting almost all of Wes Craven’s films from the 1990s.
 Lussier made his directorial debut with The Prophecy 3: The Ascent (2000) and then went onto the Wes Craven presented Dracula 2000 (2000).
-This was followed by a host of other horror films, including Dracula II: Ascension (2003), Dracula III: Legacy (2004), White Noise: The Light (2007), the remake of My Bloody Valentine (2009) and Drive Angry (2011), while Lussier also co-wrote the script for Terminator Genisys (2015).
+This was followed by a host of other horror films, including Dracula II: Ascension (2003), Dracula III: Legacy (2004), White Noise: The Light (2007), the remake of My Bloody Valentine (2009), Drive Angry (2011) and Play Dead (2022), while Lussier also co-wrote the script for Terminator Genisys (2015).
 Here Lussier co-writes with Todd Farmer who also wrote the scripts for Jason X (2001), The Messengers (2007), My Bloody Valentine and Drive Angry.
 (Farmer who can also be spotted in an acting role as the bald-headed deputy).

 Trick didn’t get many good reviews but it immediately got a hold on me from its opening scene where the title character goes crazy at a Halloween party and brutally slaughters just about everybody present with a knife.
-The sequence leaves you stunned for the ferocity and gore-drenched enthusiasm with which Patrick Lussier stages it.
-This is followed by the violent escape from the hospital and several subsequent scenes as we progress through the years to the present and others are attacked on Halloween.
+The sequence leaves you stunned for the ferocity and gore-drenched enthusiasm with which Lussier stages it.
+This is followed by the violent escape from the hospital and several subsequent attacks on Halloween as we progress through to the present.
 There is a fine scene amidst this as Omar Epps tries to save FBI agent Robert McKay who is caught in a weighted trap that beheads him, while also slicing off the fingers of Vanessa Aspillaga as she tries to free him.

 Trick is a horror film that pays homage to what went before, particularly in the casting.
 There’s genre veteran Tom Atkins who notedly also appeared in another classic work about Halloween masks – Halloween III: Season of the Witch (1982).
 There is also a near-unrecognisable Jamie Kennedy – famous for his role in Scream (1996) and sequels as the horror movie fan explaining the rules of the genre – who appears as a doctor.